packetd/packetd/docs/quickstart.md

-  config      Prints the reference configuration help        Help about any command ifaces      List all available interfaces log         Capture and log network traffic roundtrips
+  config      Prints the reference configuration help        Help about any command ifaces      List all available interfaces log         Capture and log network traffic roundtrip

 Flags:
   -h, --help   help for packetd